 Pete West, the secretary and a director of Dorset Community Energy, was pleased to offer childrens’ solar workshops at the Inspire Dorset community event held in the Corn Exchange, Dorchester on Saturday 17th February.
 The well-attended event was organised by an Inspire Dorset group supported by Dorset Community Action.
 The overall project aim is to help participants learn new skills and build confidence in order to gain employment.
 Local artists and craftspeople supported the community event, including offering hands-on craft workshops for children and families.

-To date Dorset Community Energy has only been able to provide monitoring equipment and educational activities for schools where we have installed solar panels.
-Now, we have secured a grant of £1,750 from the Postcode Local Trust (a grant-giving charity funded by players of People’s Postcode Lottery www.postcodelocaltrust.org.uk) for Damers First School in Dorchester.
-The grant will finance the installation of monitoring equipment for solar panels which were installed by Dorset County Council during construction of the new school.
+To date Dorset Community Energy has only been able to provide solar energy monitoring equipment and educational activities for a limited number of schools.
+Now, we have secured a grant of £1,750 from the Postcode Local Trust (a grant-giving charity funded by players of People’s Postcode Lottery www.postcodelocaltrust.org.uk) for monitoring equipment to be installed in an additional 2-3 schools.
 The monitoring will allow pupils and staff to see how much electricity is generated by the solar panels each day and how much this compares with the electricity used by the school.

 Solar energy experiments handbook for primary schools

 Schools can borrow a box of solar experiments including solar panels and small motors and an associated resource guide.
 The experiments and guide have been developed by Alison Jay, the Dorset County Council Sustainable Schools Project Officer and a small group of Dorset Community Energy volunteers.